Winds of change blowing in All India Chess Federation? - www.lokmattimes.com

 Verma, who plans to contest for the post of Secretary was more direct and blunt.

 "Our target is to get 80 per cent of the votes polled in the upcoming elections.
-Even if he (Kapoor) gets one- third of the votes polled, I will concede defeat," Verma told IANS.
+Even if Chauhan contests -- though he can't legally, but claims that he would contest -- get one- third of the votes polled, I will concede defeat," Verma told IANS.

 According to him, in the AICF pot, everything came to boiling recently when Kapoor decided to hold the elections in his home city Kanpur this month and appointed Rang Nath Pandey, a retired High Court Justice as the election Returning Officer.